-- 1. Reciprocity.
+1. Reciprocity.
+The Board shall consider an application for admission without examination only from a person who has taken and passed the bar examination of, and has been admitted to practice before the court of last resort of, a jurisdiction (i.e., a state or territory of the United States, or the District of Columbia) that permits lawyers licensed in Virginia to be admitted to practice without examination in such jurisdiction (a "Reciprocal Jurisdiction").
 The purpose of the reciprocity requirement is to encourage other jurisdictions to grant the same privilege to Virginia lawyers.
-The Board shall consider applications for admission without examination only from a person who is admitted to practice before the court of last resort of a jurisdiction (i.e., a state or territory of the United States, or the District of Columbia) that permits lawyers licensed in Virginia to be admitted to practice without examination in such jurisdiction (a "Reciprocal Jurisdiction"), and who has either: - (a) taken and passed the general bar examination of such Reciprocal Jurisdiction, is currently an active member in good standing of the bar of such Reciprocal Jurisdiction, and has held an unrestricted license to practice law therein for at least two years; or

-- (b) been admitted without examination (i.e., on motion) to the bar of such Reciprocal Jurisdiction, is currently an active member in good standing of the bar of such Reciprocal Jurisdiction, holds an unrestricted license to practice law therein, and has been engaged in the full-time active practice of law within such Reciprocal Jurisdiction for at least five of the of the seven years immediately preceding the date the application is filed. - 2.
-Minimum Period of Active Law Practice.
-The applicant must have been engaged in the active practice of law for at least five years. - 3.
-Requirement of Current Active Practice.
-An applicant may apply for admission without examination only if the applicant has been engaged in the active practice of law (as defined in these Regulations) for at least five (5) of the last seven (7) years immediately preceding his or her application for admission to the Virginia Bar.
-The applicant must have been engaged in this practice on a full-time basis (as defined in these Regulations) in a jurisdiction other than Virginia.
-Only practice occurring subsequent to the applicant's having been issued an unrestricted license to practice law in such other jurisdiction shall qualify.
-Practice from an office located in a foreign country shall not be accepted as qualifying practice.
+- 2. Minimum Period of Bar Admission.
+Before being eligible to apply for admission without examination, the applicant must have been admitted to practice law before the court of last resort of a state or territory of the United States, or of the District of Columbia, for at least five (5) years. - 3.
+Requirement of Minimum Current Practice.
+An applicant may apply for admission without examination only if the applicant has been engaged in the full-time practice of law for at least three (3) of the last five (5) years immediately preceding his or her application for admission to the Virginia Bar.
+The applicant must have been engaged in this practice in a jurisdiction other than Virginia.
+Only practice occurring subsequent to the applicant's having been issued a license to engage in the general practice of law in such other jurisdiction shall qualify.
+Practice from an office located in Virginia or in a foreign country shall not be accepted as qualifying practice.
 Persons holding a Virginia Corporate Counsel Certificate under Part I of Rule 1A:5 may receive credit as provided in such Rule. - 4.
-Active Practice.
-For purposes of admission without examination, "active practice of law" ordinarily shall mean (i)
+Practice of law.
+For purposes of admission without examination, "practice of law" ordinarily shall mean (i) private practice as a sole practitioner or for a law firm, legal services office, legal clinic, or similar entity; (ii) practice as an attorney for a corporation, limited liability company, partnership, trust, individual or other entity, provided such practice involved the primary duties of furnishing legal counsel, drafting legal documents and pleadings, interpreting and giving advice regarding the law, and preparing, trying or presenting cases before courts or administrative agencies; (iii) practice as an attorney for the federal or a state or local government with the same primary duties as described above regarding attorneys for a corporation; (iv) employment as a judge for the federal or a state government; (v) service as a judicial law clerk for a state or federal court; or (vi) service on active duty in a branch of the armed forces of the United States as a judge advocate or law specialist, as those terms are defined in the Uniform Code of Military Justice, 10 U.S.C.

-private practice as a sole practitioner or for a law firm, legal services office, legal clinic, or similar entity, provided such practice was subsequent to having been issued an unrestricted license to practice law in the jurisdiction in which that practice occurred; (ii) practice as attorney for a an corporation, partnership, trust, individual or other entity, provided such practice was subsequent to having been issued an unrestricted license to practice law in the jurisdiction in which the practice occurred, and involved the primary duties of furnishing legal counsel, drafting legal documents and pleadings, interpreting and giving advice regarding the law, and preparing, trying presenting cases before courts or administrative agencies; (iii) practice as an attorney for the federal or a state or local government with the same primary duties as described regarding attorneys for a corporation, provided such practice was subsequent to having been issued an unrestricted license practice law in the jurisdiction in which that practice occurred; (iv) employment as a judge for the federal or a state government, provided that such position requires a valid unrestricted license to practice law in the jurisdiction in which such employment occurred; (v) service as a judicial law clerk for a state or federal court subsequent to having been issued an unrestricted license to practice law in the jurisdiction where the court is located; or (vi) service on active duty in a branch of the armed forces of the United States as a judge advocate or law specialist, as those terms are defined in the Uniform Code of Military Justice, 10 U.S.C. § 801, as amended, provided that such position requires a valid license to practice law and involves the same primary duties as described above regarding attorneys for a corporation.
-With the exception of the positions described in (iv) and (v) above, each qualifying position must have involved an attorney-client For purposes of determining whether an applicant's relationship. practice was in a jurisdiction subsequent to having been issued an unrestricted license to practice law therein, only the jurisdiction where the applicant's primary office was located shall be considered.
+§ 801, as amended, provided that such position requires a valid license to practice law and involves - \$ 801, as amended, provided that such position requires a valid license to practice law and involves the same primary duties as described above regarding attorneys for a corporation.
+With the exception of the positions described in (iv) and (v)above, qualifying law practice must have involved an attorney-client relationship and, with the exception of the positions described in (v) and (vi) above, must have occurred subsequent to having been issued a license to engage in the general practice of law in the jurisdiction where the law practice was conducted.